 (6) The developer shall be responsible for the maintenance of the streets and roadways within the subdivision until such time as those ways are accepted as public Town ways.
 This shall include snow and obstruction removal and ice control.

-(7) Construction shall be in full conformity with the "Rules and Regulations Governing the Subdivision of Land" as issued by the Planning Board, unless an exemption is granted by the Planning Board.
+(7) Construction shall be in full conformity with the Rules and Regulations Governing the Subdivision of Land as issued by the Planning Board, unless an exemption is granted by the Planning Board.
 Such exemption, if granted, is stated below as one of the conditions.
 (MGL c.
 41, § 81R)

-(8) The clearing, excavation or removal of vegetation or the excavation or removal of sand, soil, loam, sod, gravel, or other natural or quarried earth products is allowed only in accordance with § 300-10.6 of the Winchendon Zoning Bylaw and specific conditions for such removal or redistribution are included in the special conditions appended to these general conditions.
+(8) The clearing, excavation or removal of vegetation or the excavation or removal of sand, soil, loam, sod, gravel, or other natural or quarried earth products is allowed only in accordance with § 300-10.6 of the Winchendon Zoning Bylaw, and specific conditions for such removal or redistribution are included in the special conditions appended to these general conditions.

-(9) No sand, loam, sod, gravel, or other natural or quarried earth product may be removed from the site, until the entire parcel has been graded and the stormwater control system is completed in a manner acceptable to the Planning Board.
+(9) No sand, loam, sod, gravel, or other natural or quarried earth product may be removed from the site until the entire parcel has been graded and the stormwater control system is completed in a manner acceptable to the Planning Board.
 The permittee shall notify the Department of Planning and Development by certified mail that the grading and drainage has been completed and may be inspected.
 The Planning Board shall act within 45 days of such notification.
 Failure of the Planning Board to act shall be construed as approval of the stormwater controls construction.

 (10) Loam must be stockpiled and covered so as to be protected from erosion.

 (11) Not less than four inches of loam as described in § 430-39 of the subdivision regulations, seeded with a suitable crop cover such as a quick-growing grass mixture, shall be left or placed on all lots, other than on areas covered by undisturbed natural vegetation, buildings, parking areas, walkways, driveways and other paved areas, except as removal is specifically required for reasons of public health or safety.
 This condition must be satisfied within three years from the date of this definitive plan approval, unless an extension of time is mutually agreed upon in writing by the permittee and the Planning Board.
-If this work is not completed within the required time including approved extensions, this definitive plan approval shall lapse and become void.
+If this work is not completed within the required time, including approved extensions, this definitive plan approval shall lapse and become void.

 (12) All ways must be completed to the satisfaction of the Planning Board within two years from the date of this definitive plan approval, and prior to the sale of any lots, unless an extension of time is mutually agreed upon in writing by the applicant and the Planning Board.
-If this work is not completed within the required time including approved extensions, this definitive plan approval shall lapse and become void.
+If this work is not completed within the required time, including approved extensions, this definitive plan approval shall lapse and become void.

-(13) If the site contains pond, lake, brook, stream, river, standing water, or any indication of the presence of wetlands, the applicant must comply with all wetlands protection regulations, including those found in § 300-4.3 and § 300-4.4 of the Town of Winchendon Zoning By-law.
+(13) If the site contains pond, lake, brook, stream, river, standing water, or any indication of the presence of wetlands, the applicant must comply with all wetlands protection regulations, including those found in § 300-4.3 and § 300-4.4 of the Town of Winchendon Zoning Bylaw.

 (14) The applicant must comply with all orders of the Winchendon Conservation Commission.